Jeff Gerstmann: Termination from GameSpot (2007–2008)

 Following Gerstmann's termination, editors Alex Navarro, Ryan Davis, Brad Shoemaker, and Vinny Caravella left GameSpot, feeling that they could no longer work for a publication that was perceived as having caved in to advertiser pressure.

-In 2012, when CBS Interactive, which owned CNET, acquired Gerstmann's Giant Bomb site, the non-disparagement agreement between Gerstmann and CNET was nullified.
-During a 2012 GameSpot "On the Spot" interview with Gerstmann, Gerstmann was able to talk of the terms of his dismissal in 2008.
-Gerstmann revealed that his firing was in fact related to the low review score he had given to Kane & Lynch, though his explanation cited other similar events that led up to the termination, including a 7.5 (good) rating given to Ratchet & Clank Future: Tools of Destruction by Aaron Thomas, then an employee under Gerstmann.
-Events such as these led to him being "called into a room" several times to discuss reviews posted on the site.
-Gerstmann went on to lay the blame on a new management team that was unable to properly handle tension between the marketing and editorial staff, laying additional blame on the marketing department, which he claimed was unprepared in how to handle publisher complaints and threats to withdraw advertising money over low review scores.
-Gerstmann also stated he ran into a few members of [Kane & Lynch] developer IO Interactive at a convention a few months after his firing.
-He claims one of the people he ran into said, "Yeah, Kane & Lynch wasn't a very good game."
+In 2012, CBS Interactive, which owned CNET, acquired Gerstmann's Giant Bomb site, ending a non-disparagement agreement between Gerstmann and CNET.
+As part the purchase, Gerstmann sat down for an interview with GameSpot, confirming that management gave in to publisher pressure when firing him.
+In addition to the low review score he had given Kane & Lynch, Gerstmann cited other similar incidents that led up to his termination, including management's displeasure with a 7.5 rating given to Ratchet & Clank Future: Tools of Destruction by Aaron Thomas, calling Gerstmann into meetings several times to discuss reviews posted on the site.
+Gerstmann described a new management team that was unable to properly handle tension between the marketing and editorial staff, laying additional blame on the marketing department, which he said was unprepared in how to handle publisher complaints and threats to withdraw advertising money over low review scores.
+Gerstmann also said he ran into a few members of Kane & Lynch developer IO Interactive at a convention a few months after his firing, one of whom told him that they agreed that Kane & Lynch wasn't a very good game.
 Gerstmann responded, "You should totally call up my old bosses and tell them that."